 Becoming a Candidate

-Local offices to be included on the Spring 2020 Village of Waunakee ballot include: three Village Board Trustee seats and the Municipal Judge.
-Village Trustee seats are for a term of two year beginning on Tuesday, April 21, 2020.
-The Municipal Judge is elected for a term of four years beginning on May 1, 2020.
+Local offices to be included on the Spring 2021 Village of Waunakee ballot include: Village President and three Village Board Trustee seats.
+Village President and Village Trustee seats are for a term of two year beginning on Tuesday, April 20, 2021.

 Becoming a Candidate